esimonetti/sugar-module-packager/README.md

-# sugar-module-packager
+# Sugar Module Packager

+There are two options to start using the Sugar Module Packager:

+* Start from the pre-made template
+* Start from scratch by requiring the composer library

+## Start from pre-made template
+Visit https://github.com/esimonetti/SugarTemplateModule and follow the instructions

+## Start from scratch
-Require the package within your module's package directory by executing: `composer require esimonetti/sugar-module-packager 0.2.0`
+Require the composer library within your module's source directory by executing: `composer require esimonetti/sugar-module-packager 0.2.0`

-Your gitignore should look something like the following:
+The .gitignore should look like the following:
 ```
 composer.lock
 /vendor/